-This Article was submitted by Renee Elizabeth Gaudette, on Friday, August 29, 2014.
+This article was submitted by Renee Elizabeth Gaudette on August 29, 2014.